 SKADI should optimize the signal to noise ratio of the small angle scattering.

 Scope as from the SCOPE Setting meeting

+This scope comprises the technical decisions needed to achieve the top-level requirements.
+Decisions or technical details stated here mirror one or several of the top-level requirements mentioned above.

 Scope